September 15, 2022 — The pen is mightier than the sword. The CSV is mightier than the pen.

-If we build a public domain real-time collaborative spreadsheet of ~100,000 rows (one row for each existing cancer treament or idea), and ~1,000 columns (sparse features like appeared, location, team, type, clinical trial status...), for a total of a spreadsheet of ~100,000,000 cells, we can radically accelerate the cures for cancers.
+If we build a public domain real-time collaborative spreadsheet of ~100,000 concepts (one row for each type, treament, pathway, drug, et cetera), and ~1,000 columns (sparse features like appeared, location, team, type, clinical trial status...), for a total of a spreadsheet of ~100,000,000 cells, we can radically accelerate the cures for cancers1.

 How?
 Because we may have novel treaments that are one or two iterations away from being breakthroughs; we may have old treaments that are one or two iterations away from being breakthroughs; and we may have misapplied treaments that are one or two iterations away from figuring out when not to use them.
 This spreadsheet(s), built in real-time by researchers, care givers, and programmers around the world, will help everyone make better decisions.